News & Resources

 • Damage during transport

-Specified perils coverage varies among different insurance companies, which is why it’s always good to compare rates and coverage specifics when shopping for auto insurance.
-Your level of coverage – and your rate – will vary depending on the level of coverage you choose.
+Specified perils coverage varies among different insurance companies — which is why it’s important to compare insurance rates for coverage specifics when shopping for auto insurance.
+Your level of coverage – and your rate – will vary depending on the level of coverage you opt for.

 What is comprehensive insurance?